Symptoms of Sun Poisoning

 - Hives, usually on the arms, lower legs, and chest

 An inherited form of PMLE occurs in Native Americans.
 It can last from spring until fall.
 Symptoms at first include redness, burning, and itching, which usually last 2 or 3 days but can persist for weeks.
 Other symptoms may begin within a few hours of sun exposure but go away in a few hours.
 They include:

 Treatment for PMLE depends on its severity.
 Other than staying out of the sun and protecting yourself when you are in the sun, you may not need treatment.
 The rash can clear by itself within 7 to 10 days.

 Solar urticaria.
 Symptoms may develop within minutes of exposure to sun.
 If large areas of skin are involved, symptoms may include:

-- Raised areas on the skin (wheals) or blisters
+- Raised areas on the skin (hives or wheals)

 - Loss of consciousness